fbpx

 Oahu with Toddlers

 Oahu is the perfect destination for toddlers and families alike.
-With so many things to do, it’s hard not getting bored!
-And if you’re looking for some great shopping then this island has it all (including the largest outdoor mall in the world)!
+With so many things to do, it’s hard not to get bored!
+And if you’re looking for some great shopping, this island has it all (including the largest outdoor mall in the world)!

 Hanging out with Disney characters at Aulani Resort in Hawaii.